 This is the risk that the investment manager fails to meet its investment objectives.
-Prior to appointing an investment manager, the Investment Committee undertake investment manager selection exercises to satisfy themselves that the manager could meet these objectives.
+Prior to appointing an investment manager, the Joint Management Committee undertakes an investment manager selection exercise to be satisfied that the manager will be able to meet its objectives.

-The Investment Committee holds regular meetings with the investment manager to satisfy themselves that the manager continues to carry out its work competently and has the appropriate knowledge and experience to manage the investments of the Closed Fund.
+The Joint Management Committee holds regular meetings with the bonds investment manager to satisfy itself that the manager continues to carry out its work competently and has the appropriate knowledge and experience to manage the investments of the Closed Fund.